ssseasonnn/Yasha/README.md

         return other.text == text
     }

-    //Set the payload
+    //Set up payload
     override fun getChangePayload(other: Differ): Any? {
         if (other !is NormalItem) return null
         return other.text
     }
 }

-//dataSource updates the new Item data val oldItem = NormalItem(1, "1") val newItem = NormalItem(2, "2")
+//Use dataSource to update the new Item data val oldItem = NormalItem(1, "1") val newItem = NormalItem(2, "2")
 dataSource.setItem(oldItem, newItem)

-// Register onBindPayload when rendering recyclerView.linear(dataSource){
+// Register onBindPayload at render time recyclerView.linear(dataSource){
     renderBindingItem<NormalItem, ViewHolderNormalBinding> {
         onBind {
             itemBinding.tvNormalContent.text = "position: $position, data: $data"
         }

+        //Partial refresh use
         onBindPayload {
-            //Take out the payload for partial refresh val payload = it[0]
+            //Take out payload for partial refresh
+            val payload = it[0]
             if (payload != null) {
                 itemBinding.tvNormalContent.text = payload.toString()